History of the Jews in Wales

 The history of the Jews in Wales begins in the 13th century.
-However, shortly after the English conquest of Wales, Edward I issued the 1290 Edict of Expulsion expelling the Jews from England.
+However, after the English conquest of Wales (1277–1283), Edward I issued the 1290 Edict of Expulsion expelling the Jews from England.
 From then until the formal return of the Jews to England in 1655, there is only one mention of Jews on Welsh soil.

 Jewish communities were recorded in the 18th century, while major Jewish settlement dates from the 19th century.

+The 2021 census recorded 2,044 Jews in Wales, representing 0.1% of the population, down 9.4% since 2001.

 Middle Ages

 Like the rest of Western Europe, medieval Wales was Christian.

 The clergyman and author Gerald of Wales (c.
 1146 – c.
 1223) wrote an account of his journey through Wales in 1188 in order to recruit soldiers for the Third Crusade, the Itinerarium Cambriae (1191).
-In it, he makes no reference to Jews in Wales, while including an allegorical narrative concerning a Jew and a Christian priest travelling in Shropshire, England.
+In it, he makes no reference to Jews in Wales but includes an allegorical narrative concerning a Jew and a Christian priest travelling in Shropshire, England.

-During the thirteenth century there are records of Jews in Abergavenny, Caerleon and Chepstow, all of which were in the Marcher Lordships of south Wales.
+During the 13th century, there are records of Jews in Abergavenny, Caerleon and Chepstow, all of which were in the Marcher Lordships of South Wales.

+When Edward I established new borough towns in North Wales, both before and after 1290, he ensured that the charters banned the presence of Jews.
+The 1284 town charters of Bere, Caernarfon, Conwy, Criccieth, Flint, Harlech and Rhuddlan stated that "Jews shall not sojourn in the borough at any time".
+Despite the general expulsion in 1290, the same clauses were used in the charters of Beaumaris (1296) and Overton, (1292).

-It is likely that most if not all Jews left Wales after Edward I's act of 1290, although the writ of the English king would not have run in many of the Marcher Lordships.
+It is likely that most, if not all, Jews left Wales after Edward I's act of 1290 although the writ of the English king would not have run in many of the Marcher Lordships.
 The Welsh chronicle Brut y Tywysogion refers to the act but only in the context of the Jews in neighbouring England.
 There is a record of an unnamed Jew in the commote of Manor Deilo in Carmarthenshire (outside the Marcher Lordships) in 1386/7.